Quansight-Labs/free-threaded-compatibility/docs/installing_cpython.md

     On macOS, the Python framework built with the free-threading ABI can be found at `$(brew --prefix)/Frameworks/PythonT.framework`.

+=== "uv"

+    If you have uv installed, you can create a virtual environment using free-threaded Python by specifying "3.13t" as the python version:

+    ```bash
+    uv venv --python 3.13t
+    ```

 ## Build from source

 Currently we suggest building CPython from source using the latest version of